 Many attorneys and self-represented parties have questions about the appellate process.
 This page contains links to several different topics that attorneys and self-represented parties often ask the court about.
-Although this information is designed to provide answers to common procedural questions, it does not substitute for a careful review of all existing statutes, court rules, standing orders, and relevant case law.
+Although this information is designed to provide answers to common procedural questions, it does not substitute for a careful review of all existing statutes, court rules, and relevant case law.

 When and how do I appeal an order or decision from the Lower Court?

 A case is ready for appeal when an order, decree or judgment has entered as to all issues and all parties so that there is nothing left to litigate.
 The first step in the appeal is filing a notice of appeal in the clerk’s, register’s, or recorder’s office of the court in which your case was heard.
 View the Civil Appeals guide for an overview of when and where you must file your notice of appeal, which is the first step in the appeals process.